ansible/ansible/docs/docsite/rst/scenario_guides/guide_kubernetes.rst

 To use the modules, you'll need the following:

 - Run Ansible from source.
 For assistance, view :ref:`from_source`.
-- `OpenShift Rest Client <https://github.com/openshift/openshift-restclient-python>`_ installed on the host that will execute the modules
+- `OpenShift Rest Client <https://github.com/openshift/openshift-restclient-python>`_ installed on the host that will execute the modules.

 Installation and use
 --------------------

-The individual modules, as of this writing, are not part of the Ansible repository, but they can be accessed by installing the role, `ansible.kubernetes-modules <https://galaxy.ansible.com/ansible/kubernetes-modules/>`_, and including it in a playbook.
+The Kubernetes modules are part of the `Ansible Kubernetes collection <https://github.com/ansible-collections/community.kubernetes>`_.

-To install, run the following:
+To install the collection, run the following:

 .. code-block:: bash

-    $ ansible-galaxy install ansible.kubernetes-modules
+    $ ansible-galaxy collection install community.kubernetes

 Next, include it in a playbook, as follows: